 - Look for your AirMail Menu on your Menu Bar and select Preferences.

-- Highlight the email account served by SaneBox and go to the Mapping Tab.
+- Click settings gear for the email account on your SaneBox and go to the Mapping tab.

-You should then see the @SaneLater or other new SaneBox destination folder appear.
+You should then see the @SaneLater or other new SaneBox destination folder become visible.

 Check your AirMail “Favorites” to control folder side-bar view

 - See AirMail’s support page for further details: https://help.airmailapp.com/en-us/article/preferences-favorites-airmail-for-macos-lcve3o/

 After all that, If you still don’t see @SaneLater or your other SaneBox folders, you’re probably using POP server settings to access your email account in AirMail.
 You need to switch to an IMAP incoming server configuration in order to use SaneBox.
 Luckily, here are instructions on how to do that.
 You can use the examples for other common macOS email software choices to compare with the settings layout specific to AirMail: https://pop2imap.com